totaljs/jComponent/readme.md

     // instance.usage.convert('minutes')

     instance.scope;
-    // The property contains data-jc-scope element if exists.
+    // +v11.0.0 The property contains plain array of all jQuery elements of scopes.

     instance.pathscope;
     // The property contains value of data-jc-scope element if exists.